On K-peak solutions for the Yamabe equation on product manifolds: Introduction

 where $p=p_N$, $2<p<\frac{2n}{n-2}$ and $n>2$.
 It is well known, by the work of Kwong, \cite{Kwong}, that there exists a unique, positive, spherically symmetric, function $U\in H^1(\re^n)$ such that $U$ is a solution to (\ref{Kwong}).
 Moreover, $U$ and its derivatives are exponentially decaying at infinity, this is

 Through the article we will denote this solution by $U$, assuming $n$ and $p$ are clear from the context.
-Using this model solution in $\re^n$ we will construct a multipeak soultion on the manifold in the following way.
+Using this model solution in $\re^n$, for any $K\in \mathbb{N}$, we construct a $K$-peak soultion on the manifold in the following way.
+For any $\eps>0$, note that $U_{\eps}=U(\frac{x}{\eps})$ is a solution to